CuarzoSoftware/SRM/README.md

   </a>
 </p>

-SRM is a C library that simplifies the development of Linux DRM/KMS applications.
+SRM is a C++ library that simplifies the development of Linux DRM/KMS applications.

+> Check the releases section for stable versions.
+The web documentation corresponds to the latest release.

 ### Links